deis/deis/docs/understanding_deis/architecture.rst

 The Data Plane is where :ref:`Containers <container>` (in blue) are run on behalf of end-users.

-The platform scheduler is charge of placing containers on hosts in the data plane.
+The platform scheduler is in charge of placing containers on hosts in the data plane.
 Deis also requires a few lightweight components on these hosts:

  * :ref:`publisher` - publishes end-user containers to the :ref:`router`